thanhnntq/blazor-docs/components/button/overview.md

 ## Disabled State

 To stop the users from interacting with a button until certain requirements are met, you can render a disabled button.
 [Read more about the disabled Blazor Button...]({%slug disabled-button%}).

+## Styling

+To customize the style and the appearance of the Blazor Button, you can use the [built-in themes]({%slug general-information/themes%}).
+Additionally, you can also take advantage of the `Class` attribute and apply custom CSS rules.
+[Read more about the Blazor Button styling...]({%slug button-styling%})

 ## Using Blazor Button Reference